anira-project/anira/docs/sphinx/examples.rst

         model_config, contract, anira::v3compat::enabled_engines());

-The files set no instance ceiling, so one processor per engine runs; the plugins pass no machine configuration either, since the library default (half the hardware threads) is what they want.
+The files set no instance ceiling, so one processor per engine runs; the plugins pass no context configuration either, since the library default (half the hardware threads) is what they want.
 The one place a model is built in code is the benchmark sweeps: ``CNNConfig.h``, ``HybridNNConfig.h`` and ``StatefulRNNConfig.h`` build the same configurations with the hop, the batch count or the chunk following the host buffer, which the fixed windows of the files